 With the guided tour, you go through the historical center, the medieval wall to the Palace of Montehermoso, and the Cathedral of Santa María.

-They also make several stops to tell a little about the history of the different buildings and monuments that you will come across along the way, such as the church of San Miguel Arcángel or the Palacio de Villa Suso.
+They also make several stops to tell a little about the history of the different buildings and monuments you will come across, such as the church of San Miguel Arcángel or the Palacio de Villa Suso.

-If you like mysteries and legends, you cannot miss this night tour, where you will discover another history of Vitoria.
+If you like mysteries and legends, you cannot miss this night tour (only in Spanish for now), where you will discover another history of Vitoria.
 It is also done through the historic center, and the meeting point is at the tourist office.

-From the Plaza Virgen Blanca, you can go to the New Cathedral called María Inmaculada Madre de la Iglesia (Mary Immaculate Mother of the Church) and stroll through the Bishop Fernandez de Pierola Gardens, the Florida Park, and the Zulueta Palace.
+From the Plaza Virgen Blanca, you can visit the New Cathedral called María Inmaculada Madre de la Iglesia (Mary Immaculate Mother of the Church) and stroll through the Bishop Fernandez de Pierola Gardens, the Florida Park, and the Zulueta Palace.

 The Green Ring: Anillo Verde